 If you need help caring for someone else, you're likely to meet health and social care professionals.
 If you find it difficult to get your point across, you can bring a family member, friend or advocate to meetings.

 Prepare as much as you can before meeting with health and social care professionals.
 This will help you get the most out of meetings.

 Carers Scotland's self-advocacy toolkit has information and techniques to help carers who want to speak – or advocate – for themselves.

 The Scottish Independent Advocacy Alliance offers independent advocacy support to any vulnerable person in Scotland.
 Call 0131 556 6443.

-Carers' centres are independent charities that offer practical support, advice and information for you as carer in your local area – either by phone, drop-in or outreach surgeries.
+Carer centres are independent charities, normally funded by the local council to offer practical support, advice and information for you as carer in your local area – either by phone, online drop-in or outreach surgeries.

 Looking after your health